vduruiss/SROpNet/README.md

 ## 1D Diffusion with Parametric Forcing

-Here, every data sample corresponds to a solution to the 2D Diffusion equation with the same diffusion constant, but with different initial states
+Here, each data sample corresponds to a solution to a Forced 1D Diffusion equation with a different forcing term

 ![Diff1D_Exp1](https://github.com/vduruiss/SROpNet/assets/81578633/2ba1fc1d-adbd-4175-bef2-a5566e987451)